- Home

 - Healthy Body

 If there’s one diet that’s widely acclaimed for its health benefits, it’s the Mediterranean diet.
-Including plenty of vegetables, fruit, legumes, cereal, fish, and unsaturated fats like olive oil, this diet mimics the traditional eating habits of people living in countries bordering the Mediterranean sea.
+With plenty of vegetables, fruit, legumes, cereal, fish, and unsaturated fats like olive oil, it mimics the traditional eating habits of people living in countries bordering the Mediterranean Sea.

 The Mediterranean diet has been linked to reduced inflammation, improved brain function, and a lower risk of chronic health conditions like heart disease.
 But what can it really do for your wellbeing, and how easy is it to follow?